PawndersPalace/Steam-Macos-Idler/README.md

 ## Install dependencies

 The program requires dependencies to work (see [dependencies](#dependencies)).
 Install them with the command below.
-Make sure you run this in the `SteamIdler` folder in a CMD/terminal.
+Make sure you run this in the `SteamIdler` folder in a terminal.

 ```
 npm i